Eurex introduced T7 Release 9.0 in November 2020. An overview of the release items relevant for Trading Participants is available on this website.

 Eurex provides a dedicated release simulation environment to give Trading Participants and Independent Software Vendors (ISVs) the opportunity to perform comprehensive testing.
-T7 Release 9.0 will be available via the T7 Cloud Simulation starting 14 August 2020.
+T7 Release 9.0 is available via the T7 Cloud Simulation since 14 August 2020.
 The T7 Cloud Simulation allows to test against the current T7 production and simulation software versions.
 For more information on the T7 Cloud Simulation, please refer to the T7 Cloud Simulation website.

 New Features and Enhancements / Participation requirements

 Eurex will introduce the following functional enhancements with T7 Release 9.0:

 Eurex introduced standardised TED spreads based on the fixed-income Schatz future (FGBS) and the two-year bundle of the Euribor future (FEU3) consisting of eight consecutive maturities covering a time frame of two years.
 Additional TED spreads based on a different short-term interest rate future (e.g. €STR future), also covering two years, may follow.
 Since both futures are denominated in euro, the corresponding IPS type may also be denoted as European TED spreads.

 This functionality allows a negotiation workflow for outright futures trading.
 The goal is to reduce the underlying delta risk of the responder as the negotiation is only around the basis between the underlying and the future.
 The execution of the underlying by the responder (outside of the T7 system) is proceeded after a deal of the basis has been agreed.
 The final trade price is dependent on the execution price reached in the underlying by the responder as the futures price will be newly calculated using the execution price and the basis.